Art Omi: Artists

 Art Omi fellowships ensure that artists from specific groups are represented in the residency cohort.
 All fewllowships include a $500 stipend, and some cover travel expenses as noted below.
 When submitting an application, you will be asked if you are eligible for any of our fellowships.
 Those applying for fellowships may be asked to submit evidence of eligibility where applicable.
 Please note that the Art Omi Fellowship opportunity is open to any applicants, regardless of identity or citizenship.

 American Dream Fellowship

 Fellowship for an artist from any country in the world who has never been to the United States.
-It includes a travel grant.
+It includes a travel grant and a $500 stipend.

 Charlotte Street Foundation Fellowship

 Sponsorship for a Charlotte Street Foundation's artist living and working in Kansas City.
 Please contact the Charlotte Street Foundation for more information.
 It includes a $500 stipend.

 Sponsorship for an artist living and working in the Basque region of Spain.
 It includes a $500 stipend.

 Francis J. Greenburger Fellowship for Mitigating Religious and Ethnic Conflict